Explore

 Overview

 Boston's principal role in launching the American Revolution is linked by the brick-lined Freedom Trail.
 This world-famous pedestrian path is best experienced on foot, in a small group, with a knowledgeable local guide!
-This 2.5-hour tour travels the trail from Boston Common to Copp's Hill Terrace, providing guests a chance to see ALL SIXTEEN official landmarks on the Freedom Trail.
+Your 2.5-hour tour travels from Boston Common to Copp's Hill Terrace in the North End, providing guests a chance to see ALL SIXTEEN official landmarks on the Freedom Trail.

 Our small-group walking tour delves deeply into the years 1760 to 1776, the tumultuous years leading into the American Revolution.
 We walk in the footsteps of Colonial Bostonians, all of whom grappled with the difficult—yet essential—question of loyalty or rebellion to crown and country.